asnr/asnr.github.io/_drafts/2017-12-06-emacs-you-so-crazy.md

 ---
 layout:     post
-title:      Elisp you so crazy
+title:      Emacs you so crazy
 date:       2017-12-06
 summary:    💰💰💰
 categories: [emacs, elisp]
 ---

+## Elisp

 - Namespace, or lack of.
 Have to prepend everything (variables, functions) with `my-module-name-`